 Spread the word thru friends and colleagues, give free samples to the right people.. etc.

-I will touch up on Marketing in another post and chat more on that subject.
-Make sure you have signed up for my mailing list for updates on that.
+I will touch up on Marketing in another post and chat more on that subject too.

 For now, I do hope you find my little chat/ blabber useful.
 Feel fee to share your thoughts with me in the comments below.

 Planning to become a professional Cake Decorator? – Three Business Tips for an Aspiring Cake Decorator.